harshadrai/Data-Mining/README.md

 # Data-Mining
-Codes for assignments and project
+Codes for algorithms in data mining